 What steps can HR managers take to ensure employees are healthy and productive?

-We are a few weeks into the virus outbreak and the massive impact on businesses large and small is evident - with more challenges being presented to both employers and employees daily.
+When the news of the COVID-19 virus first appeared it didn't take long for it to have a massive impact on businesses large and small - and there are still challenges being presented to both employers and employees daily.

-Businesses have had to move fast and learn quickly to enable employees to work effectively from home.
-The discussions have swiftly moved on from “what should we do if things escalate?”, to “how can we move quickly to solve this problem now?”, and the emphasis has been on the technical side - with IT departments working around the clock to ensure workers were equipped to work remotely.
+Businesses had to move fast and learn quickly to enable employees to work effectively from home.
+The discussions swiftly moved on from “what should we do if things escalate?”, to “how can we move quickly to solve this problem now?”, and the emphasis was on the technical side - with IT departments working around the clock to ensure workers were equipped to work remotely.

 Employees inability to work from home was a concern for 60% of surveyed businesses